-Meaningful stakeholder engagement has always been a primary objective and Spur places great value on the feedback it receives from stakeholders.
-In order to actively promote fair, responsible and transparent remuneration and remuneration reporting, Spur encourages appropriate, frequent and ongoing engagement with shareholders on remuneration-related matters.
+Meaningful stakeholder engagement has always been a primary objective for Spur and the Company places great value on the feedback it receives from stakeholders.
+To actively promote fair, responsible and transparent remuneration and remuneration reporting, Spur encourages appropriate, frequent and ongoing engagement with shareholders on remuneration-related matters.

-At the AGM, should 25% or more of the shareholders vote against either or both the remuneration policy or the implementation report, the Remco must initiate shareholder engagement with dissenting shareholders in order to ascertain their reasons and legitimate concerns underlying their votes.
+At the AGM, should 25% or more of the shareholders vote against either or both the remuneration policy or the implementation report, the Remco must initiate shareholder engagement with dissenting shareholders to ascertain their reasons and legitimate concerns underlying their votes.